jlf599/JetstreamAPITutorial/Account-setup.md

 final_message: "Boot completed in $UPTIME seconds"
 ```

-_Note: You'll likely want to make sure the formatting is correct after putting creating the config file.
-Cut and paste from Github doesn't preserve the line breaks correctly in my experience.
+<em>Note: You'll likely want to make sure the formatting is correct after putting creating the config file.
+Cut and paste from Github doesn't preserve the line breaks correctly in my experience.</em>

 You'll want to add a few things to /etc/bash.bashrc or in /etc/skel/.bashrc -- set the openstack client to fit the window, make the PS1 prompt be a bit friendlier (optional), and add /usr/local/bin to the path since Pip3 puts the openstack client there: